The following topics will be covered in this Machine Learning blog:

 Netflix Movie Recommendation

 The algorithm that Netflix uses to recommend movies is nothing but Machine Learning.
-More than 80 percent of the shows and movies are discovered through the recommendation section.
+More than 80 percent of the shows and movies are discovered through the recommendation system.

-But, do Alexa understand commands?
-How does she learn by herself?
-Everything is a gift of Machine Learning algorithm.
+But, does Alexa understand commands?
+How does it learn by itself?
+Everything is a gift of the Machine Learning algorithm.

 Amazon Product Recommendation

-I am sure that you might have noticed, while buying something online from Amazon, it recommends a set of items that are bought together or items that are often bought together, along with your ordered item.
+We are sure that you might have noticed while buying something online from Amazon, it recommends a set of items that are bought together or items that are often bought together, along with your ordered item.

-Have you ever wondered how does Amazon recommend you that?
-Well again, Amazon uses Machine Learning algorithm to do so.
+Have you ever wondered how Amazon makes those recommendations?
+Well again, Amazon uses the Machine Learning algorithm to do so.